glotzerlab/hoomd-blue/sphinx-doc/compiling.rst

 .. warning::

-    Installing gcc with conda is not sufficient to build HOOMD.
+    On Mac OS, installing gcc with conda is not sufficient to build HOOMDS.
 Update XCode to the latest version using the Mac OS app store.

 .. _compile-hoomd: